leo3friedman/plink_method_of_moments_ibd_reimplementation/README.md

 The test suite verifies the accuracy of both the optimized and `--naive` implementations by comparing their output against the established PLINK 1.9 results.

-- The suite actively runs both implementations against the `micro` and `subset` datasets.
-- To validate the algorithm at scale without committing massive files to version control, the tests use pre-computed `.genome` fixture files to verify outputs for the full dataset.
+The suite actively runs both implementations against the `micro` and `subset` datasets.
+To validate the algorithm at scale, the tests use pre-computed `.genome` fixture files to verify outputs for the full dataset.

-You can execute the test suite from the root directory using `pytest` from the root directory:
+You can execute the test suite from the root directory using `pytest`:

 `python3 -m pytest tests -v`